Systemic sclerosis (SSc), also called scleroderma, is a rare chronic autoimmune disease

 Evaluations for adverse effects will be carried out by the UVA1 operator (a nurse not

-of UVA1 efficacy on hand scleroderma will be assessed by a trained and experienced evaluator
+Evaluation of UVA1 efficacy on hand scleroderma will be assessed by a trained and

-who is blinded as to the UVA1-treated side (covered / not covered).
-The efficacy evaluations
+experienced evaluator who is blinded as to the UVA1-treated side (covered / not covered).

-will be carried out prior to treatments on days both evaluations and treatments are
+The efficacy evaluations will be carried out prior to treatments on days both evaluations

-completed.
-After participants have been evaluated at the 3-month post-treatment study visit
+and treatments are completed.
+After participants have been evaluated at the 3-month

 Dosing Schedule:

-more effective than low dose (20-40 J/cm2) to treat sclerosing skin conditions.
-(Hassani,
+are more effective than low dose (20-40 J/cm2) to treat sclerosing skin conditions.

-2016) Thus, we will set the initiation dose at 50 J. The hands will be positioned
+(Hassani, 2016) Thus, we will set the initiation dose at 50 J. The hands will be

-approximately 9 inches from the bulbs.
-The palmar surface of the hand will be exposed for
+positioned approximately 9 inches from the bulbs.
+The palmar surface of the hand will be

-half the treatment and the dorsal surface for half the treatment.
-If tolerating well after
+exposed for half the treatment and the dorsal surface for half the treatment.
+If

-period to receive UVA1 treatments.
-If the patient experiences redness, burning, pain, or
+100-day period to receive UVA1 treatments.
+If the patient experiences redness, burning,

-blistering at the treatment site, treatment will be held if active symptoms persist at the
+pain, or blistering at the treatment site, treatment will be held if active symptoms

-time of the next scheduled treatment.
-If the symptoms have resolved and the patient has
+persist at the time of the next scheduled treatment.
+If the symptoms have resolved and

 Evaluations:

-after 30 UVA1 treatment sessions, and at 3 and 12 months after completion of all UVA1
+sessions, after 30 UVA1 treatment sessions, and at 3 and 12 months after completion

-treatments.
-For each evaluation prior to the 12-month evaluation, one of the
+of all UVA1 treatments.
+For each evaluation prior to the 12-month evaluation, one of

-sub-Investigators who is blinded to the treatment assignments will generate and record the
+the sub-Investigators who is blinded to the treatment assignments will generate and

-HAMIS, CHFDS, Durometer, and mRSS.
+record the HAMIS, CHFDS, Durometer, and mRSS.
 Hands will be photographed.
-Patients will complete all
+Patients

-PROM including using Skindex-16, Michigan Hand Questionnaire (MHQ), PROMIS-Physical Function
+will complete all PROM including using Skindex-16, Michigan Hand Questionnaire

 1. Primary Efficacy Measure:

-time and as compared to the untreated hand.
-The primary endpoint will be assessed after
+over time and as compared to the untreated hand.
+The primary endpoint will be

 2. Secondary Efficacy Measures:

-untreated hands after 30 UVA1 treatment sessions, as well as changes in CHFDS, Durometer
+and untreated hands after 30 UVA1 treatment sessions, as well as changes in CHFDS,

-measures, mRSS, Skindex-16, MHQ, PROMIS-PF, and VAS scores between baseline and after 30 UVA1
+Durometer measures, mRSS, Skindex-16, MHQ, PROMIS-PF, and VAS scores between baseline and

-treatment sessions and (when applicable) between treated and untreated hands.
-Other secondary
+after 30 UVA1 treatment sessions and (when applicable) between treated and untreated

-efficacy measures include change in HAMIS test scores CHFDS, Durometer measures, Physician
+hands.
+Other secondary efficacy measures include change in HAMIS test scores CHFDS,

 Endpoint measure descriptions:

-9 items designed to measure all movements assessed in an ordinary range of motion
+consists of 9 items designed to measure all movements assessed in an ordinary range of

-(ROM)-measured hand test.
-Specific items test finger flexion and extension, thumb abduction,
+motion (ROM)-measured hand test.
+Specific items test finger flexion and extension, thumb

-pincer grip, finger abduction/swelling, dorsal extension and volar extension of the wrist,
+abduction, pincer grip, finger abduction/swelling, dorsal extension and volar extension

-and pronation and supination.
-Each item is graded on a 0-3 scale, where 0 corresponds to
+of the wrist, and pronation and supination.
+Each item is graded on a 0-3 scale, where 0

 The CHFDS is a questionnaire with 18 questions concerning daily living activities,

-difficulty) to 5 (impossible to do).
-The total score is obtained by adding the scores from
+without difficulty) to 5 (impossible to do).
+The total score is obtained by adding the

-all items (range 0-90), with lower scores indicating normal function and higher scores
+scores from all items (range 0-90), with lower scores indicating normal function and

-indicating poor function.
-This test was developed for rheumatoid arthritis but has been
+higher scores indicating poor function.
+This test was developed for rheumatoid arthritis

 The physician assessment on skin thickness on the hand and fingers based on the modified